askui/askui/docs/docs/api/03-Filters/customelement.md

 Defines a 'custom element'.
 This is a UI element which is defined by providing an image and other parameters such as degree of rotation.
 It allows filtering for a UI element that is not recognized by our machine learning models by default.
 It can also be used for pixel assertions of elements using classical [template matching](https://en.wikipedia.org/wiki/Template_matching).

-See our [post about Custom Element](https://www.askui.com/blog-posts/custom-elements-in-askui) for a more descriptive explanation.

 **Example**

 ```ts